mchalapuk/wson-event-connector/README.md

   called inside an event listener changes it to `false`).
   The whole point of event serialization is to be able to dispatch them on another instance of window containing the same HTML document.
-  Properties need to be in initial (pre-dispatch) value in order for event listeners to work properly.
+  Properties need to be in initial (pre-dispatch) value for&nbsp;event listeners to work properly.
  * Properties, which contain meta-information about event and current state of its propagation ([`Event.currentTarget`][current-target],